 What’s the Difference Between Meal Plans and Meal Planning?

-Meal Plans: Are usually static templates stipulating what to eat.
+Are usually static templates stipulating what to eat.
 Meal plans often involve repetition of what is listed for breakfast, lunch or dinner.
 Also, they typically do not take into account your schedule for cooking or foods you need to use up.
-Finally, they may not be individualized to your preferences or nutrition needs or developed by (or with) a registered dietitian.
+Finally, they may not be individualized to your preferences or nutrition needs or developed by (or with) a registered dietician.

 Is Meal Planning for You?

 - Overwhelmed by the “what to make for dinner” question?

 - Unprepared (with available groceries) to make dinner at home?